-Europe is ageing, therefore older people are the focus of a range of EU policies and programmes, including those concerned with discrimination, active ageing, social protection, and accessibility of public services as well as research and innovation.
+Europe is ageing.
+Therefore, older people are the focus of a range of EU policies and programmes, including those concerned with discrimination, active ageing, social protection, accessibility of public services, and research and innovation.
 Discrimination based on age is prohibited in general terms by the treaties of the European Union.
-Age discrimination can affect younger people, but discrimination against older people is more pervasive.
-Discrimination is often an issue related to the employment of elderly people.
-For some seniors, working longer may be necessary or beneficial financially, but for many it is a way to contribute to society and to keep physically and socially active.
+Age discrimination can affect younger people, but the discrimination can be more pervasive against older people.
+Discrimination is often an issue related to the employment of older people.
+For some seniors, working longer may be necessary or beneficial financially, but it is also a way for many to contribute to society and to keep physically and socially active.